A step-by-step guide on how to louche absinthe.

-By slowly adding water and sugar to absinthe, you mellow out its rough, high-proof edges, which allows more of its herbaceous and anise qualities to shine though.
+By slowly adding water and sugar to absinthe, you mellow out its rough, high-proof edges, which allows more of its herbaceous and anise qualities to shine through.
 In the process, the absinthe also transforms from clear, verdant green to a milky, opalescent version of its former self.
-That transformation is called louching.
+That transformation is called ‘louching’.

-- Pour the absinthe into a glass capable of holding 3 to 5 ounces of additional liquid.
+Make sure the glass is capable of holding 3 to 5 ounces of additional liquid.

-- Place your absinthe spoon on top of the glass so that the slots are suspended over the mouth.
-Place a sugar cube on top of the slots.
+Step 2: Place your absinthe spoon on top of the glass with a sugar cube.